Skip to main content

 ShipSafe

-Security Scanner for v0 Apps
+Security Scanner forv0 Apps

 v0 generates polished Next.js components, but it skips auth middleware, sanitization, and security headers.
 ShipSafe catches what v0's AI leaves out.